sthysel-freight/labstack/README.md

 ![Full Stack Developer](docs/pics/fullstack.jpg)

 LABStack is a curated and managed collection of IoT services and tools.
+The stack runs in concert in a containerized environment.
 It allows the user to get going with current best-of-breed services with minimum effort.

 LABStack is intended to be deployed on a Raspberry Pi 3 or later running Arch ARM Linux.
 LABStack works fine on Raspian or any other system running docker as